 I. General Legal Research Sites

 There are many free legal research sites on the Internet.
 The sites described below are generally considered to be some of the best for legal research.
-Nearly all of these sources are free, but a few require an individual subscription or affiliation with Duke University.
+Nearly all of these sources are free, but a few require an individual subscription, an affiliation with Duke University or Duke Law, or an in-person visit to the Duke University Libraries.

-For general tips and strategies in using the Internet for legal research, consult Carole A. Levitt and Mark E. Rosch, The Cybersleuth's Guide to the Internet: Conducting Effective Investigative & Legal Research on the Web (9th ed., KF242.A1 L485 2008).
+For general tips and strategies in using the Internet for legal research, consult Carole A. Levitt and Mark E. Rosch, The Cybersleuth's Guide to the Internet: Conducting Effective Investigative & Legal Research on the Web (Ref.
+KF242.A1 L478 2014).

 - Goodson Law Library provides access to many online legal information sources from the Legal Databases & Links page.
 In addition to primary law from U.S. jurisdictions, you can access Comparative and International Law material and Research Guides for various legal topics as well as many other sources of legal information.

 - Public Library of Law provides free access to primary sources in U.S. law, including federal and state cases, statutes, regulations, and constitutions.
 Legal forms are also available.
-The Public Library of Law was created by the makers of Fastcase (see section IV, Low-Cost Alternatives to Lexis and Westlaw), and also includes ads for fee-based content through the Fastcase service.
+The Public Library of Law was created by the makers of Fastcase (see section IV, Low-Cost Legal Research Services), and also includes links to fee-based content through the Fastcase service.

-- WashLaw Legal Research on the Web: Large and diverse collection of web links to legal material, maintained by the Washburn School of Law.
+- WashLaw Web: Large and diverse collection of web links to legal material, maintained by the Washburn School of Law.
 The information is arranged by jurisdiction and topic.

 II.
 Government Information